-Advanced efforts mean that the member company does not just follow up on training but also uses the training results as input for its overall human rights risk monitoring system.
+Advanced efforts mean that the member company does not just follow up on training but also uses the training results as input for its overall human rights due diligence system.

-Evidence of engagement with factory management regarding training outcomes, documentation on follow-up activities, and proof of integration into further monitoring and risk profiling efforts.
+Evidence of engagement with factory management regarding training outcomes, documentation on follow-up activities, and proof of integration into further risk monitoring and profiling efforts.